What Does it Take to Be a Mortician, Undertaker, or Funeral Director?

 Time Management: Managing one’s own time and the time of others.

-Job Outlook for Morticians, Undertakers, and Funeral Directors
+Is There Job Demand for Morticians, Undertakers, and Funeral Directors?

-In 2016, there was an estimated number of 28,700 jobs in the United States for Mortician, Undertaker, or Funeral Director.
+In the United States, there were 28,700 jobs for Mortician, Undertaker, or Funeral Director in 2016.
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Mortician, Undertaker, or Funeral Director by 2026.
-There will be an estimated 3,700 positions for Mortician, Undertaker, or Funeral Director per year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Mortician, Undertaker, or Funeral Director are Colorado, Utah, and Maine.
 Watch out if you plan on working in Wyoming, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.